Madrid Food Tour: A Must-Do in Spain’s Capital

 When I first met my friend Lauren last year in Madrid, she told me how she was considering starting a food tour business in Madrid.
 For her, it was the perfect way to combine her passion for food with her budding entrepreneurship skills.
-A year later, the Madrid Food Tour is nearing its 1-Year Anniversary–and also happens to be ranked #1 on TripAdvisor Things to Do in Madrid!
-I`m so proud of Lauren and how her business has grown, and couldn’t wait to try out one of her tours myself.
+A year later, the Madrid Food Tour is nearing its 1-Year Anniversary–and also happens to be ranked #1 on TripAdvisor for Things to Do in Madrid!
+I’m so proud of Lauren and how her business has grown, and couldn’t wait to try out one of her tours myself.
 So, when she invited me to check out her Ultimate Spanish Cuisine Tour, I enthusiastically agreed!
-By the way - you can i can offer you to book best hotel in Madrid - Hotel Opera Madrid

 Churros with Chocolate

 We met Lauren on a day uncharacteristic of June in Madrid: rain showers taunted us throughout the tour, but we lucked out–most of the rain fell while we were indoors sampling Madrid’s epicurean delights!
 Our morning started off with a Spanish classic: Churros with Chocolate.
 While I tend to favor cinnamon-sugar Mexican churros, Spanish churros are delicious too; especially after a long night out.
 Lauren took us to Madrid’s most famous spot for churros: Chocolatería San Ginés.
 It’s been open since 1894 and is a Madrid churro institution.
 I was surprised to learn they’re open 24 hours a day–that’s a rare sight even in big Spanish cities like Madrid!